-- (1) "Executive compensation-related fees" is the aggregate fees billed by Meridian, or any of its affiliates, for services related to determining compensation for any of the Company's Directors and executive officers. - (2) "All other fees" is the aggregate fees billed for all other services provided by Meridian, or any of its affiliates, that are not reported in "Executive compensation-related fees".
+"Executive compensation-related fees" is the aggregate fees billed by Meridian, or any of its affiliates, for services related to determining compensation for any of the Corporation's Directors and executive officers.
+"All other fees" is the aggregate fees hilled for all other equivided by Meridian or any of the efflicate, that are not service of the aggregate fees hilled for all other equivalent to the complexity of the complexity of the efflicit of the efflicit

+(2) "All other fees" is the aggregate fees billed for all other services provided by Meridian, or any of its affiliates, that are not reported in "Executive compensation-related fees".